NethServer/nethsecurity-docs/firewall.rst

 This zone is typically isolated from the LAN zone to prevent unauthorized access to internal resources.
 But it is allowed to access the WAN zone.

-To create a Guests zone, follow these steps:
+To create a Guest zone, follow these steps:

 - access the ``Zones & policies`` section
 - click on the ``Add zone`` button